 6. Unwind at the spacious Batu Bolong Beach

 Two words: coastal village.
-Canggu is where you should be if you want to get away from the usual touristy crowds to properly unwind.
+Canggu is where you should be if you want to get away from the usual touristy crowds to properly unwind in Bali.

 Canggu’s Batu Bolong Beach offers shimmering brown-grey sand, crystal-clear water, and an unbeatable sunset view you will never find in Singapore.
 If you find yourself staying at one of Canggu’s several luxurious hotels, the beach is an easy walk away – no need for long drives.